Why Public Speaking Teaches Kids Crucial Life Skills

 The assurance that comes with being able to publicly voice their opinion will be pivotal for their confidence in other areas of life.
-With so many of a child’s communication channels in the digital age being reliant on written and pictoral forms (hello, social media), having the ability to look someone in the eye whilst conveying an opinion is understandably a challenge for many—but once mastered, can dramatically boost self esteem and confidence.
+With so many of a child’s communication channels in the digital age being reliant on written and pictorial forms (hello, social media), having the ability to look someone in the eye whilst conveying an opinion is understandably a challenge for many—but once mastered, can dramatically boost self-esteem and confidence.

 Similarly, critical thinking and the ability to think on their feet are lessons taught through public speaking and debating programs, that will greatly enhance other areas of your child’s learning.

 It Helps To Combat Shyness

 At Speaking Schools Australasia, the size of the classes is kept deliberately small in order to allow shy children to flourish.